-- (3) Restraining both parties from cashing, borrowing against, canceling, transferring, disposing of, or changing the beneficiaries of any insurance or other coverage, including life, health, automobile, and disability, held for the benefit of the parties and their child or children for whom support may be ordered. - (4) Restraining both parties from creating a nonprobate transfer or modifying a nonprobate transfer in a manner that affects the disposition of property subject to the transfer, without the written consent of the other party or an order of the court. - (b) Nothing in this section restrains any of the following: - (1) Creation, modification, or revocation of a will. - (2) Revocation of a nonprobate transfer, including a revocable trust, pursuant to the instrument, provided that notice of the change is filed and served on the other party before the change takes effect. - (3) Elimination of a right of survivorship to property, provided that notice of the change is filed and served on the other party before the change takes effect. - (4) Creation of an unfunded revocable or irrevocable trust. - (5) Execution and filing of a disclaimer pursuant to Part 8 (commencing with Section 260) of Division 2 of the Probate Code. - (c) In all actions filed on and after January 1, 1995, the summons shall contain the following notice: - "WARNING: California law provides that, for purposes of division of property upon dissolution of marriage or legal separation, property acquired by the parties during marriage in joint form is presumed to be community property.
+- (3) Restraining both parties from cashing, borrowing against, canceling, transferring, disposing of, or changing the beneficiaries of any insurance or other coverage, including life, health, automobile, and disability, held for the benefit of the parties and their child or children for whom support may be ordered. - (4) Restraining both parties from creating a nonprobate transfer or modifying a nonprobate transfer in a manner that affects the disposition of property subject to the transfer, without the written consent of the other party or an order of the court. - (b) Nothing in this section restrains any of the following: - (1) Creation, modification, or revocation of a will.

+(2) Revocation of a nonprobate transfer, including a revocable trust, pursuant to the instrument, provided that notice of the change is filed and served on the other party before the change takes effect.

+- (3) Elimination of a right of survivorship to property, provided that notice of the change is filed and served on the other party before the change takes effect. - (4) Creation of an unfunded revocable or irrevocable trust. - (5) Execution and filing of a disclaimer pursuant to Part 8 (commencing with Section 260) of Division 2 of the Probate Code. - (c) In all actions filed on and after January 1, 1995, the summons shall contain the following notice:

+"WARNING: California law provides that, for purposes of division of property upon dissolution of marriage or legal separation, property acquired by the parties during marriage in joint form is presumed to be community property.
 If either party to this action should die before the jointly held community property is divided, the language of how title is held in the deed (i.e., joint tenancy, tenants in common, or community property) will be controlling and not the community property presumption.
 You should consult your attorney if you want the community property presumption to be written into the recorded title to the property."

-- (d) For the purposes of this section: - (1) "Nonprobate transfer" means an instrument, other than a will, that makes a transfer of property on death, including a revocable trust, pay-on-death pay on death account in a financial institution, Totten trust, transfer on death transfer on death registration of personal property, or other instrument of a type described in Section 5000 of the Probate Code. - (2) "Nonprobate transfer" does not include a provision for the transfer of property on death in an insurance policy or other coverage held for the benefit of the parties and their child or children for whom support may be ordered, to the extent that the provision is subject to paragraph (3) of subdivision (a). - SEC.
-3. Section 5003 of the Probate Code is amended to read: 5003. (a) A holder of property under an instrument of a type described in Section 5000 may transfer the property in compliance with a provision for a nonprobate transfer on death that satisfies the terms of the instrument, whether or not the transfer is consistent with the beneficial ownership of the property as between the person who executed the provision for transfer of the property and other persons having an interest in the property or their successors, and whether or not the transfer is consistent with the rights of the person named as beneficiary. - (b) Except as provided in this subdivision, no notice or other information shown to have been available to the holder of the property affects the right of the holder to the protection provided by subdivision (a).
-The protection provided by subdivision (a) does not extend to a transfer made after either of the following events: - (1) The holder of the property has been served with a contrary court order. - (2) The holder of the property has been served with a written notice of a person claiming an adverse interest in the property.
+- (d) For the purposes of this section: - (1) "Nonprobate transfer" means an instrument, other than a will, that makes a transfer of property on death, including a revocable trust, pay on death account in a financial institution, Totten trust, transfer on death registration of personal property, or other instrument of a type described in Section 5000 of the Probate Code. - (2) "Nonprobate transfer" does not include a provision for the transfer of property on death in an insurance policy or other coverage held for the benefit of the parties and their child or children for whom support may be ordered, to the extent that the provision is subject to paragraph (3) of subdivision (a). - (e) The restraining order included in the summons shall include descriptions of the notices required by paragraphs (2) and (3) of subdivision (b). - SEC.
+3. Section 5003 of the Probate Code is amended to read: 5003. (a) A holder of property under an instrument of a type described in Section 5000 may transfer the property in compliance with a provision for a nonprobate transfer on death that satisfies the terms of the instrument, whether or not the transfer is consistent with the beneficial ownership of the property as between the person who executed the provision for transfer of the property and other persons having an interest in the property or their successors, and whether or not the transfer is consistent with the rights of the person named as beneficiary.